mattkendall11/QuantumFluids/README.md

 ## Extending

 - Modify `src/vlasov.py` to change grid size, Carleman truncation, or initial conditions.
-- Implement more advanced quantum algorithms in `hhl_funcs/` as needed.
 - Add plotting or analysis in `notebooks/`.

 ---